mgreiler/se-unlocked/Transcripts/EP_21_Amir_Slihefendic.md

 **Amir:** [00:39:41] Yeah, I think I can tell you, like, you know, I coded a lot of the early stuff myself and especially like for instance, on the frontend, Like most of our code was based at custom Javascript and extra.
-I created like our own JavaScript library to, to do that.
+I created like our own JavaScript library too, to do that.
 And that is basically like a very, very like bad code base, because it's basically very outdated and you have like much, much nicer tools right now, uh, to solve like the issues.
 For instance, React is a great example, Redux.
 On just like an architecture level.